How can I dramatically improve my skin’s appearance and discover more youthful-looking skin?

 Many people are excellent candidates to receive laser resurfacing treatments.
 If you have fine lines or wrinkles around your eyes or mouth or on your forehead, shallow scars from acne, or non-responsive skin after a facelift, then you may be a good candidate for laser skin resurfacing.
 If you have active acne or if you have very dark skin, you may not be a candidate.
 This technique is also not recommended for stretch marks.

-If you would like to know if laser resurfacing is the right procedure for you, we encourage you to contact one of our offices in Charlotte, NC, or our office in Fort Mill, SC, and schedule an initial consultation with Dr. Marashi or Dr. Haghighi.
+If you would like to know if laser resurfacing is the right procedure for you, we encourage you to contact one of our offices in Charlotte, NC, or Fort Mill, SC, or Gastonia, NC, and schedule an initial consultation with Dr. Marashi or Dr. Ricciuti.
 He would be happy to discuss your individual needs to recommend the treatment that will give you optimal results.